 Field trips provide amazing learning opportunities.
 By getting out of the classroom and visiting real world examples of what they are learning, students are able to appreciate the relevancy of their studies.
 At AMS, students take lots of field trips.
 Classes make use of local community members or businesses that are doing meaningful work.
 They go on outdoor trips that teach them valuable skills and inspire their curiosity through interaction with nature.

-Each spring, our students embark on 18 day field trips in which they road trip across the country.
+Right now, our students are on their 18 day field trips in which they road trip across the country.
 They perform service work and learn about social justice as they travel.
 They meet people trying to make a difference in the world and feel inspired by their work.
 These trips are incredibly valuable and make up some of our students’ favorite memories.

 Holding Down the Fort